greg-raven/Department-21/_drafts/funnies.md

 ------

-An American, a Scot and a Canadian were in a terrible car accident.
+An American, a Scot, and a Canadian were in a terrible car accident.
 They were all brought to the same emergency room, but all three of them died before they arrived.
 Just as they were about to put the toe tag on the American, he stirred and opened his eyes.
 Astonished, the doctors and nurses present asked him what happened.

-“Well, “ said the American, “I remember the crash, and then there was a beautiful light, and then the Canadian and the Scot and I were standing at the gates of heaven.
+“Well,” said the American, “I remember the crash, and then there was a beautiful light, and then the Canadian and the Scot and I were standing at the gates of heaven.
 St. Peter approached us and said that we were all too young to die, and that for a donation of $50, we could return to the earth.
 So of course I pulled out my wallet and gave him the $50, and the next thing I knew I was back here.”

 “That’s amazing!” said one of the doctors, “But what happened to the other two?”